MOMARIA/Web_Dashboard/README.md

 # Web Dashboard for CO2 Emissions Data

 This project is a web dashboard that visualizes German CO2 emissions data in a map and charts using Python and the Dash framework.
-It allows users to interactively explore pollution data
+It allows users to explore pollution data interactively.

 ## Data Source